-- 1. There is a considerable taught component to the programme and subsequently lower level of independent research. - 2.
-Currently, all applicants meeting minimum criteria are being accepted on to the programme. - 3.
-The programme is lacking in resources: infrastructure, library and databases, working space for students. - 4.
-There is a low level of internationalisation, particularly in terms of: international mobility, international faculty, international cooperation and international students. - 5.
-There are different opportunities for full-time (employed at the HEI) compared with parttime students in relation to funding of international conferences and time of selection of supervisor.
+- 1. There is a significant taught component to the programme and subsequently a lower level of independent research. - 2.
+Currently, all applicants meeting minimum criteria are being accepted for studies. - 3.
+The programme is lacking in resources, in particular: infrastructure, library and databases, working space for students. - 4.
+There is relatively low level of internationalisation, in relation the following: international mobility, international faculty, international cooperation, international students. - 5.
+There are different opportunities for full-time (employed at the HEI) compared with parttime students, in terms of: funding of international conferences, time of selection of supervisor.